zaproxy/zaproxy-website/site/content/blog/2025-10-07-solving-caido-labs/index.md

 [https://labs.cai.do/sessionMonitor.php](https://labs.cai.do/sessionMonitor.php)

-The purpose of this challenge is to learn how to store changing values from requests to a environment variable, while I don't know how Caido can make use of this information Zaproxy can achieve something similar using [global variables](https://www.zaproxy.org/docs/desktop/addons/script-console/#global-variables), so let's store the current cookie session on a new one.
+The purpose of this challenge is to learn how to store changing values from requests to a environment variable, while I don't know how Caido can make use of this information ZAP can achieve something similar using [global variables](/docs/desktop/addons/script-console/#global-variables), so let's store the current session cookie value in a new one.

 When we access we are shown the next site.